cloudnative-pg/cloudnative-pg/docs/src/faq.md

-As covered in the ["Architecture"](architecture.md) section, the main recommendation is to adopt shared nothing archictures as much as possible, by leveraging the native capabilities and resource that Kubernetes provides in a single cluster, namely:
+As covered in the ["Architecture"](architecture.md) section, the main recommendation is to adopt shared nothing archictures as much as possible, by leveraging the native capabilities and resources that Kubernetes provides in a single cluster, namely:

 - availability zones: spread your instances across different availability zones